 This blog is about Hali and I’s adventures.
 We mainly write about backpacking and budget guides, as well as a few advocacy including sustainable travel and voluntourism.
 Most of our audience are millennial backpackers or otherwise active travelers in the country.

 Travels with a Hobo is also a couples travel blog on budget travel.
 Backpacking with a Book are a blog by self-proclaimed modern hippies, with a focus on storytelling.
 Coffeehan is a blog about travel and coffee.
-You get the idea.

-2. Set up a WordPress blog
+2. Set up a blog

 So this is the techie part on how to start a travel blog, but I’ll try to explain in layman’s terms so you guys can follow.

-Choosing a platform for blogging
+Choosing the best platform for WordPress

 You’ll find that there are 2 WordPress websites: wordpress.com and wordpress.org.
 These are different, so don’t confuse one with the other.
 Both are content management systems, which means they’re a platform for you to write and publish content online.